tibs/markup-history/markup-history-extended-notes.rst

    with links which I hope will be useful, and perhaps act as a start on finding out more about markup languages.

-   The examples in this document may not match those in the slides, since I change the slides over time with each time I use them.

 ..
 We can represent TeX and LaTeX as simple text:

 .. |TeX| replace:: TeX